 What does the OAS do?

-The organization serves several functions within the region: overseeing elections, coordinating security and law enforcement operations, providing technical and financial assistance for disaster management and development projects, and monitoring human rights through the inter-American legal system.
+Its primary functions are promoting democracy, coordinating security and law enforcement operations, providing technical and financial assistance for development projects, and monitoring human rights through the inter-American legal system.
 Several autonomous institutions carry out OAS functions, including the Inter-American Commission on Human Rights (IACHR) and the Inter-American Juridical Committee.

 What is its budget?

 The OAS has a regular fund that supports the General Secretariat, and a specific fund geared toward particular programs and initiatives.
 The General Assembly finances the regular fund by setting country quotas, which are based on members’ capacities to pay.
-The OAS’s 2018 budget [PDF] allocates approximately $85 million to the regular fund, to which the United States is required to supply [PDF] more than $50 million, nearly 60 percent of that regular budget.
-(In 2017, the United States voluntarily contributed [PDF] more than $17 million to the specific fund, accounting for nearly a third of donations for that year.)
+The OAS’s 2022 budget [PDF] allocates $81 million to the regular fund, of which the United States is required to provide [PDF] a little more than $45 million, or about 56 percent.
+Between January and June 2022, the United States voluntarily gave [PDF] more than $12 million to the specific fund, accounting for roughly 49 percent of contributions [PDF] in that period.

 What are its strengths?

-The OAS’s role as a forum for regular high-level discussions on issues facing the hemisphere is one of its major strengths, says CFR Senior Fellow Shannon K. O’Neil.
-Several other analysts have praised the IAHRC as a crucial, objective platform for human rights litigation.
+The OAS’s role as a forum for regular high-level discussions on issues facing the hemisphere is one of its major strengths, says CFR’s Shannon K. O’Neil.
+Several other analysts have praised the IACHR as a crucial, objective platform for human rights litigation.
 For instance, the commission played an important role in uncovering rights abuses committed during several of the region’s military dictatorships in the 1970s and 1980s.
 The OAS “took forceful stands to defend democracy in Haiti, Peru, Guatemala, and Paraguay” in the 1990s, writes Michael Shifter, former president of the Inter-American Dialogue.

 What are its weaknesses?

 Many policymakers from member states have criticized the OAS for institutional shortcomings.
 Experts say the region’s polarized politics have made it difficult for the OAS to make quick, decisive calls to action and maintain its role as an impartial moderator.

-Moreover, many members are reluctant to empower independent monitoring agencies.
-In 2016, the IAHRC announced layoffs and suspended hearings due to budget cuts, which Shifter says were largely due to members’ failing to meet their financial responsibilities.
+Moreover, many members have become more reluctant to empower independent monitoring agencies.
+In 2016, the IACHR announced layoffs and suspended hearings due to budget cuts, which Shifter says were largely due to members’ failing to meet their financial responsibilities.
 “For a number of governments, bolstering a genuinely autonomous body that would enhance scrutiny of their human rights records is hardly a high priority,” he writes.

 The OAS has played an important role in promoting democracy since most of the hemisphere returned to civilian rule toward the end of the Cold War.
 In 1992, the OAS amended its charter to allow the suspension of states whose democratic governments are overthrown by force, and in 2001, members signed the Inter-American Democratic Charter, which declared that American states have a “right to democracy” and an “obligation to promote and defend it.”
 In 2009, members suspended Honduras following a military coup; the country was readmitted two years later after officials there held elections.